-Accrued general and product liability costs are the actuarially estimated reserves based on amounts determined from loss reports, individual cases filed with the Company, and an amount for losses incurred but not reported.
-The aggregate amounts of reserves were \$13,335,000 and \$14,535,000 as of March 31, 2017 and 2016, respectively.
+Accrued general and product liability costs are actuarially estimated reserves based on amounts determined from loss reports, individual cases filed with the Company, and an amount for losses incurred but not reported.
+The aggregate amounts of reserves were \$13,582,000 and \$13,335,000 of which \$10,082,000 and \$9,835,000 are included in Other non current liabilities and \$3,500,000 in Accrued liabilities for both years as of March 31, 2018 and 2017, respectively.
 The liability for accrued general and product liability costs are funded by investments in marketable securities (see Notes 2 and 6).